josezehentner/convex-hull/README.md

 ```

 ## Test Protocol

+<mark>As discussed, we did not measure the times in release mode in the original submission, as we were not aware of its existence.
+To correct that mistake, there is now this second (delayed) submission.</mark>

 ### Time Measurements

 The multiple displays the value in the current row divided by the value in the row above.